Skip to main content

 06 — Bottom Sheet Navigation

-Best for: Maps, e-commerce, and booking apps.
+Best for: Maps, shopping, and booking apps.

 07 — Micro-Animations That Confirm